KenKundert/avendesora/doc/commands.rst

 In this example, ahmed is the name of the file that Reza uses to contain their shared accounts.

 To complete the process, Reza returns the response to Ahmed, who compares it to the response he received to confirm Reza's identity.
-If Ahmed has forgotten the desired response, he can also specify the challenge to the *identity* command to regenerate the expected response.
+If Ahmed has forgotten the desired response, he can also specify the challenge to the :ref:`identity command <identity command>` to regenerate the expected response.

 .. index::